Geonkick-Synthesizer/geonkick/doc/Documentation.md

 when an associated MIDI key is pressed.

-Geonkick can handle up to 16 percussion in parallel, thus, making it a multitimbral synthesizer.
+Geonkick can handle up to 16 percussion in parallel, thus, making it a multi-timbral synthesizer.
 There is always a current selected percussion that can be modified by the percussion UI.
 The user can select every percussion from the kit list UI and modify it.